Xachap/Neuro-FLOPER/README.md

 ## DOCUMENTATION

 The full document of this project appears also in this repository.
 It corresponds to the final memory for the FYP <a href="https://github.com/Xachap/Neuro-FLOPER/blob/master/Developing%20Fuzzy%20Neural%20Networks%20With%20The%20FLOPER%20Environment.pdf">"Developing Fuzzy Neural Networks With The FLOPER Environment"</a>.

+Also, a video of a walkthrough of Neuro-FLOPER is available on YouTube: